Tools and materials for partners and stakeholders interested in minimizing the impact of chloride on Minnesota lakes, rivers, and groundwater.

 The MPCA partnered with the Nine Mile Creek Watershed District, TetraTech, several local cities, watershed organizations and local water treatment professionals to develop guidance for communities interested in developing and implementing a rebate program to reduce chloride from home water softeners.
 This first of its kind guide includes valuable information, resources and specific examples for implementing a successful water softening rebate program.

 - Water softening (U of MN, Water Resources Center) — Information on how salt from water softening is affecting Minnesota's lakes and streams

-- A Review of Residential Water Softening (U of MN, Water Resources Center) – Fact sheet
+- Residential water softening (U of MN Water Resources Center)

 - In Morris and other cities, solving a salty problem in municipal water (MPR)